pritiOli/search-engine-with-DHT-based-inverted-index-/README.md

 search engine with DHT based inverted index

 search engine with DHT based inverted index is a search engine based BBC news article crawled for the year 2020. the DHT is implemented with CHORD archietecture.
+This project is implemented as a part of project for Distributed System.

 ### requirement
-python 3
+- python 3
+- flask

+### python built-in modules used
+- pickle
+- json
+- socket
+- threading
+- sys
+- hashlib
+- re
+- os
+- math

+##### install flask for python
+> pip install flask

 ### run single node instance:
 python chordImpl.py node_port_number